 Cradle Lift Assist Pole Design

-The second type of lift-assist pole system is similar to the first design discussed; however, it uses two horizontal bars that attach to your kayak roof rack and not just one.
+The second type of lift-assist pole system is similar to the first design discussed; however, it uses two horizontal bars that attach to your kayak roof rack, not just one.
 Attached to these horizontal bars are two poles that extend straight to the ground at a reflex angle.
-You will sometimes find designs that s do not use the horizontal bars and simply use the vertical bars you attach to your car roof rack at an angle.
+You will sometimes find designs that do not use the horizontal bars and use the vertical bars you attach to your car roof rack at an angle.

-To make use of these lift-assist poles, simply center your kayak at the foot of the system and slide it upward onto the roof of your car.
-Modern designs of these pole systems make use of jay bars on the vertical pole as well.
-These jay bars can then hold your kayak while you slide it up one bit at a time, and lock it into place.
-This will then allow you to lift your kayak onto your roof one step at a time.
+To use these lift-assist poles, center your kayak at the foot of the system and slide it upward onto the roof of your car.
+Modern designs of these pole systems also use jay bars on the vertical pole.
+These jay bars can then hold your kayak while you slide it up one bit at a time and lock it into place.
+This will allow you to lift your kayak onto your roof one step at a time.

-This lift-assist pole design can be tricky to use if it does not have a jay bar or cradle available to help you push the kayak up the pole.
-As most of us know, kayaks can be heavy; therefore, this design has a risk of sliding down on us when we have the kayak halfway up the pole.
+This lift-assist pole design can be tricky if it does not have a j-bar or cradle to help you push the kayak up the pole.
+As most know, kayaks can be heavy; therefore, this design risks sliding down on us when we have the kayak halfway up the bar.

 How to Use It:

 Step 1: Depending on the design, attach the horizontal or vertical poles to your roof rack on one side of your car.
-If you are using horizontal poles, simply attach the horizontal poles after that.
+If you use horizontal bars, connect the horizontal rods after that.

-Step 2: Center your kayak at the foot of the poles or in the center on your jay bars.
+Step 2: Center your kayak at the foot of the poles or in the center of your jay bars.

 Step 3: Pick up your kayak between the two vertical poles and slide your kayak up and onto your roof.
-If the vertical pole has a jay bar, then simply center your kayak on the bars and slide up the jay bar and lock it into place one at a time until you reach the car roof.
+If the vertical pole has a jaybar, then center your kayak on the bars, slide up it, and lock it into place one at a time until you reach the car roof.

 2. Kayak Lift Assist Roller

-Kayak rollers are quick to mount and easy-to-use accessories meant for all kayak lovers.
-They are designed with rugged metal tubing that has foam or rubber rollers attached.
+Kayak rollers are quick-to-mount and easy-to-use accessories for all kayak lovers.
+They are designed with rugged metal tubing with foam or rubber rollers.
 The roller system then connects to your car by mounting onto the front or back of your roof rack, or it can mount to your rear window with heavy-duty suction cups.

-To use a kayak lift-assist roller, simply place your kayak right side up and lean one point of the kayak onto the rollers.
+To use a kayak lift-assist roller, place your right side up and lean one point of the kayak onto the rollers.
 Grab hold of the opposite end of the kayak and push the kayak up and onto your roof.
-The rollers will rotate around the metal tubing and enable you to easily slide the kayak onto your roof without any damage to your car or kayak.
+The rollers will rotate around the metal tubing, enabling you to easily slide the kayak onto your roof without damaging your car or kayak.

 Mounting the system will only take a few minutes out of your time, as most modern roller systems make use of window suction cups.
-This system is straightforward to use and only requires a single person to load the kayak.
+This straightforward system only requires a single person to load the kayak.

 How to Use It:

-Step 1: If you’re using a kayak roller with suction cups, ensure your window is clean and dust-free before mounting.
-This will ensure that the cups are secured properly and eliminate the risk of popping off or sliding down while you lift the kayak.
+Step 1: Using a kayak roller with suction cups, ensure your window is clean and dust-free before mounting.
+This will ensure that the cups are adequately secured and eliminate the risk of popping off or sliding down while you lift the kayak.